Duffy antigen system: History

 It was noted in the 1920s that black Africans had some intrinsic resistance to malaria, but the basis for this remained unknown.
 The Duffy antigen gene was the fourth gene associated with the resistance after the genes responsible for sickle cell anaemia, thalassemia and glucose-6-phosphate dehydrogenase.

 In 1950, the Duffy antigen was discovered in a multiply-transfused hemophiliac named Richard Duffy, whose serum contained the first example of anti-Fya antibody.

 In 1951, the antibody to a second antigen, Fyb, was discovered in serum.
 Using these two antibodies, three common phenotypes were defined: Fy(a+b+), Fy(a+b-), and Fy(a-b+).

-Several other types were later discovered bringing the current total up to 6: Fya, Fyb, Fy3, Fy4, Fy5 and Fy6.
+Several other types were later discovered bringing the current total up to 5: Fya, Fyb, Fy3, Fy5 and Fy6.
 Only Fya, Fyb and Fy3 are considered clinically important.
-Reactions to Fy5 have also rarely been reported.
-The Fy4 antigen, originally described on Fy (a–b–) RBCs, is now thought to be a distinct, unrelated antigen and is no longer included in the FY system.
+Reactions to Fy5 and Fy6 have only rarely been reported.
+The Fy4 antigen, originally described on Fy (a–b–) RBCs, was obsoleted in 2010 because of scant evidence.